 Life is busy.
 If you are like most parents, you are just trying to keep your head above water.
 This course was designed with busy parents in mind.
 Take this course at a speed that is comfortable for you.
 Each lesson can be done in less than an hour, making this a manageable course for even the busiest parent.

 Want to plow through it and get some quick solutions?
-You have full access to the entire course the minute you enroll [once the course goes live 11/19/2016].
+You have full access to the entire course.
 No waiting for the next lesson or the next week.
 Start and stop when you want, how often you want.Tell Me More!